Charles E W Bean, Diaries, AWM38 3DRL 606/75/1 - March - April 1917 - Part 1

 his job on this account.

-Ap.8.
-3 men who esc. from Germs.
+Ap.
+8. 3 men who esc. from Germs.

 Is [[?]] line held

-Weather [symbols]
+Weather [shorthand]

 {10 Bn straightening